This Step: Get a Drivers License

 A) Ensure You're Eligible to Apply for a Driver's License

-Teens 18 and Older
+Teens 18 Years Old and Older

-You must complete the None for the Road self-study DWI awareness class before you can apply for your new Mexico driver’s license.
+If you are between 18 to 24 years old you must complete the None for the Road self-study DWI awareness class before you can apply for your new Mexico driver's license.
 You also must pass vision, written and road tests and submit the required documents and fees listed below.

-Teens Younger than 18
+Teens Younger than 18 Years Old

 - Have successfully completed Stage 1 of Graduated Driver Licensing